Discover our mission, values, and leadership.

 While self-nominations are accepted, we encourage you to solicit a nomination from your manager or another leader in your company to ensure you have organizational support to participate in this program.

-Participants dive into intimate discussions on topics specific to women professionals through a Candid Conversations session with women business leaders from various sectors.
+Participants dive into intimate discussions on topics specific to women professionals through a Candid Conversations session with women business leaders from various sectors, all representing the Advisory Board of the Chamber’s Women’s Network.
 Afterwards, participants continue to connect in their second networking reception.

 Late in the month, participants witness gender dynamics and leadership in action in the popular Behind-the-Scenes of a Women-Led Business.
 Business and location changes year by year.
 In-person cohort attendance at this session is required, and virtual cohort attendance is encouraged.

-In the final session, participants virtually present their Individual Action Projects, debrief the experience, then celebrate each other and the cohort’s success in a virtual graduation ceremony with special guest and keynote speakers.
+In the final session with both cohorts, participants virtually present their Individual Action Projects in small groups, debrief the experience, then celebrate each other and the class’s success in a virtual graduation ceremony with special guest and keynote speakers.

 Academic Institution